MaxenceRaveau/Raffle-Bot-Tools-for-Botting/README.md

 Search Geocoding API, click on it, then on enable.
 (That’s why you guys had trouble with key, thanks Xuan Kickz#5693 who found out this).
 Then go in Credentials, and if you set up all right, it show this:

-Insert your API Key into the config file.
+Insert your API Key at the end of the file